 30. Life cycle management of resources stems from the systems approach.
 Life cycle analysis is a technique to assess the environmental impacts associated with all the stages of a product's life – from raw materials production through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling (cradle-to-cradle).

-4. Principle 4: Social contract on natural resources
+4. Principle 4: Social engagement

-Sustainable resource management shall ensure obtaining and keeping the social license to operate.
+Sustainable resource management shall ensure adequate social engagement.

 31. Explanation: Respect for human rights and the interests, cultures, customs and values of employees and communities affected by resource production is an integral part of sustainable resource management and is stressed in the United Nations Guiding Principles on Business and Human Rights.
 Such an approach will need to pursue continual improvement in social performance and contribute to social, economic and institutional development.
 Resource management needs to engage key stakeholders on sustainable development challenges proactively.
 It should also consider opportunities and transparently report and verify progress and performance independently.